DAGWorks-Inc/hamilton/examples/spark/pyspark/README.md

 #map_transforms.py

 def column_3(column_1_from_dataframe: pd.Series) -> pd.Series:
-    """Transforms column 1 (from the dataframe) into column 3""" return _some_transform(column_1_from_dataframe)
+    return _some_transform(column_1_from_dataframe)

 def column_4(column_2_from_dataframe: pd.Series) -> pd.Series:
-    """Transforms column 2 (from the dataframe) into column 4""" return _some_other_transform(column_2_from_dataframe)
+    return _some_other_transform(column_2_from_dataframe)

 def column_5(column_3: pd.Series, column_4: pd.Series) -> pd.Series:
-    """is a combination of column_1_from_dataframe and column_2_from_dataframe""" return _yet_another_transform(column_3, column_4)
+    return _yet_another_transform(column_3, column_4)
 ```